meguna/mff/README.md

 * JWT is pronounced 'jot' (why?)
 * opaque string = random string that seems to provide no information

+## July 23
+* add API middleware called `callApi` that adds authorization headers to api calls
+* optimizing api calls & load time

+#### Notes
+* Adding authentication/authorization really slowed down the load time of the app.
+Different parts load at different times (RecipeList loads noticably later than RecipeInfo).
+I tried to fix the issue by short-circuiting calls to `getToken()` (so that if the token already exists, no call to the auth server is made) but it didn't help enough
+* gonna refactor code so that any fetch calls that are necessary on first load are called in RecipeIndex all at once, instead of individually in RecipeInfo and RecipeList.
+I definitely want to still run `checkSession()` in App.js, but I want to separate out the initial fetch calls into each route - ie, Welcome (doesn't actually need to fetch) / RecipeIndex / Profile.
+So RecipeIndex will call all the recipe fetch calls once it's ready, as determined by App.js

 ## To Do Notes - immediate task
+* add middleware to handle authentication for fetch calls
+  * move all fetch calls into redux?? think about it
+* add user_id to database columns so that only their recipes are retrieved.
 * make a Profile section where users can change passwords, emails, delete their account, etc.
-* add bearer authorization to fetch calls & handle them in the Express API.
-* add user info to database columns so that only their recipes are retrieved.

 ## To Do Notes - Medium